NickBohannan/SARS-CoV-2-PCR-SampleMapGenerator/README.md

 The translator file is used in the parseSheet function in ligoparser.js to compare what well a patient would have given a particular quadrant.

 .gitignore is a file where you store the filenames of files you do NOT WANT UPLOADED TO GITHUB.
+Notice the .env file is on this list.
 THE .ENV FILE MUST NEVER BE UPLOADED TO A REPOSITORY.